Here we provide you with the all-important answers to some of the questions we are sure you have.

 We aim to improve efficiency of training by removing the current level 2 – accepting that trainees will no longer undertake the current core middle grade years, but will gain a core set of generic capabilities in a variety of settings during ST1-4 which is likely to include neonatology, community paediatrics, general paediatrics and other settings.

-In addition, trainees gain specialty-specific capabilities (eg general paediatrics, paediatric oncology and paediatric neurodisability) depending on the chosen pathway.
+In addition, trainees gain specialty-specific capabilities (such as general paediatrics, paediatric oncology and paediatric neurodisability) depending on the chosen specialty pathway.

 What about the quality of training?

 Our Paediatrician of the Future document sets out how to improve quality, giving primacy to maximising learning opportunities through good supervision.
 This will be a challenge; the document won’t improve quality in itself, but it does clearly set out the agenda and direction.